Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial SitesNotable Places.

 Location.
 38° 42.416′ N, 77° 5.472′ W. Marker is near Alexandria, Virginia, in Fairfax County.
 It is in Mount Vernon.
-Marker can be reached from the intersection of George Washington Memorial Parkway and Mount Vernon Memorial Highway, on the right when traveling south.
+It can be reached from the intersection of George Washington Memorial Parkway and Mount Vernon Memorial Highway, on the right when traveling south.
 Marker is on the grounds of George Washington’s Mount Vernon Estate & Gardens.
 Touch for map.
 Marker is at or near this postal address: 3200 Mount Vernon Memorial Highway, Alexandria VA 22309, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sunrise to Sunset (a few steps from this marker); Slave Cabin (a few steps from this marker); George Washington's Forest (a few steps from this marker); Other Useful Resources (within shouting distance of this marker); Washington's Trees (within shouting distance of this marker); Domestic Animals (about 300 feet away, measured in a direct line); Creatures in the Forest (about 300 feet away); The Old Vault (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Sunrise to Sunset (a few steps from this marker); Slave Cabin (a few steps from this marker); George Washington's Forest (a few steps from this marker); Other Useful Resources (within shouting distance of this marker); Washington's Trees (within shouting distance of this marker); Domestic Animals (about 300 feet away, measured in a direct line); Creatures in the Forest (about 300 feet away); The Old Vault (about 300 feet away).
 Touch for a list and map of all markers in Alexandria.

 Related markers.
 Click here for a list of markers that are related to this marker.
-See

 Paid Advertisement